 Taxidermy for Sale - Reedbuck

 Stupendous African Reedbuck taxidermy shoulder mount.
-Posed upright and alert with the head turned left.
-Beautiful thick hair in nice coloring of beige and cream.
+Posed upright and alert with a turn of the head to the left.
+Beautiful thick hair in nice coloring of tan, beige and cream.
 Great detailing throughout.
-Horns are symmetrical and measure 12".
+Horns are symmetrical and measure at 15".
 For the top notch taxidermy, the quality rating is "Excellent".
-Will make a nice addition to home, office or trophy room decor.
+This beautiful animal will make a great addition to home, office or trophy room decor.

 Wall hanger is attached.
 Hangs from single screw.